maurice-35/sei-project-3/README.md

 #  Challenges
 The major challenge was during deployment.
 As we had a separate folder for the back and front ends, it was not possible to deploy in this state.
 We had to refactor the back-end folder.
 This was done by removing the main folder and making each sub-folder completely independent.

+#  Future Features

+This final output does not cover all  intentions and plan for the project.
+As a result, I intend to make some improvements on this project particularly on:
+- Adding the comment section.
+- Replacing the images that are not appearing on the site because they have been taken off from cloudinary.